robertor12345/CheckoutPaymentsApiInterviewTask/README.md

-# Gateway Payments Api Interview Task
+# Gateway Payments API Interview Task

 This is a simple payments gateway solution I have implemented consisting of an API with SQL server storage and an in memory stub representing a bank approval service.

-You can find the API spec documentation in the Documents folder within this solution (gateway-api-v1.yaml).
+You can find the API spec documentation in the Documents folder within this solution (gateway-API-v1.yaml).

 ## Assumptions Made

 1. I assumed that we will be receiving a sessionId from the merchants and that this Id would be unique and wont be discarded by them so they can use the same id to query the payments history.
-2. I have designed and implemented the bank adapter component around the assumption that all the bank integrations will be done via calls to an external bank api and not events with callbacks.
+2. I have designed and implemented the bank adapter component around the assumption that all the bank integrations will be done via calls to an external bank API and not events with callbacks.
 2. The models I have produced for the payment requests assume that the only payment methods we would accept are card based.

 ## Areas of Improvement
 1. Given more experience in the area, I would have implemented robust endpoint authentication, as well as an encryption system for the responses containing sensitive customer and corporate information like card details and transaction times.
-2. Given more time I would have implemented proper containerisation of the internal dependency on database storage for the integration tests, I would also have created a devops-style build script using yaml that would have built and deployed the api alongside all its dependencies to a Docker container for easy deployment and setup.
+2. Given more time I would have implemented proper containerisation of the internal dependency on database storage for the integration tests, I would also have created a devops-style build script using yaml that would have built and deployed the API alongside all its dependencies to a Docker container for easy deployment and setup.
 3. Had I also been able to containerise the application i would also have made a more representative fake app service that would process the bank transaction requests outside of the application’s own memory, saving runtime memory for the real processes.
 4. Performance testing is also something I would have explored given more time to be able to create a local container.
 2. Extending the payment methods integration to accept different parametes that align with non-card based integrations with services like Klarna would be good.